 If a contract of employment terminates before the employee has acquired entitlement to annual leave, an allowance calculated on the basis of the entitlement provided for in section 29 shall be paid in the place of leave:

-Provided that if the contract has been broken by the employee such allowance shall only be payable on condition that the employee has completed at least 6 months service, and, that in the case of hourly or daily paid employees 1 month service shall mean not less than 22 days' 4 days work per week carried out within the month.
+Provided that if the contract has been broken by the employee such allowance shall only be payable on condition that the employee has completed at least 6 months service, and, that in the case of hourly or daily paid employees 1 month service shall mean not less than 4 days work per week.

 33. Duration of entitlement